foggysq/objs/README.md

 #### Optimize
 - Separated HTML and JS logic
 - Async loading JS, CSS, images
-- Cache JS, CSS
+- Controlled JS and CSS cache

 ## Main principles

+### Dynamic content

+#### Create sample

-Logic structure to create any dynamic module and controll it To control element Objs uses states.
-State - it's an information how to create or change element.
-To create element use `render` state with html (inner HTML) and tag attributes:
+To control elements Objs uses states.
+State - it's an information how to create or change DOM element.
+To create an element use `render` state with html (inner HTML) and tag attributes:
 ```
-// timer create state called render
+// state called render for timer example
 const timerStates = {
 	render: {
+	    tag: 'div',
 		class: 'timer',
 		html: 'Seconds: <span>0</span>',
 	}
 }
 ```
+- `render` could be a string if you use HTML samples (see [documentation](https://fous.name/objs/documentation/?parameter=value#states)):
+`'<div class="timer">Seconds:<span>0</span></div>'`
+- default tag is `div` (if tag is undefined)
-> Default tag is `div`.
-Attributes `dataset` and `style` can be object type.
-Also, `render` could be a string like:
+- attributes `dataset` and `style` can be object type
-`'<divclass="timer">Seconds:<span>0</span></div>'`
+- to append elements inside - use `append` with DOM element/Objs or an array of them as a value

+#### States

-Then add a new state that will start counting.
+Then add a new state that will start and finish counting.
 Number will be stored in the object itself - `self` object.
 So the state will be a function that gets `self`, creates a variable, increments it by interval and shows as innerHTML of `span`:
 ```
 // new timer states object
 const timerStates = {